lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The following sections of this tutorial will introduce four software-engineering practices that match the build system philosophy.
-These concepts will be presented sequentially, starting with familiar Python code, and adding in the following:
+These concepts will be presented sequentially, starting with familiar Abaqus Python code, and adding in the following:

 .. admonition:: Computational-Engineering Concepts Introduced